 Am Phu Cave was a natural grotto but filled with phantasmagoric images of our nightmares.
 This recreation of the Buddhist hell offered vivid lectures on what happens to the worst of our kind on judgment day.

 There were bloodthirsty demons lurking behind every corner, exposing their greedy fangs and craving gaze.

 The underworld of torture and mutilation was filled with burning incense.
-There were altars where believers came to repent, to pray, and to leave offerings.
+There were altars where believers came to repent, pray, and leave offerings.

 Am Phu Cave was a pragmatic interpretation of how Karma works.
-Every action came with consequences.
-If one wanted to avoid the purgatory of endless suffering, now was the moment to get better!
+Every action comes with consequences.
+If one wants to avoid the purgatory of endless suffering, now is the moment to get better!

 Scooter in the hands of the Hells Angels

 We rubbed the sculptures of our Zodiac signs for luck and decided to explore the outside of the Thuy Son.
 There was a Marble Mountain elevator bringing the lazy ones to the top, but we decided to explore the mountain’s pagodas, impressive outdoor sculptures, and some more shrine caves on foot.

 When we decided to call it a day and came back to the parking lot, there was a final surprise waiting.
 Our scooter was not there anymore!
 What the hell?
 Did someone just steal our vehicle, risking that such a crime could throw them into the deepest circles of Am Phu Cave?